artturipa/myblog/csm_cis_summary/blog.md

 **Assignment Workbench** enables customer service managers to assign tasks to agents.
 Workbench uses configurable criteria such as skills and availability to evaluate agents in a selected group to provide overall ranking.

-**Advanced Work Assignemnt** removes manual routing of work and prevents cherry picking tasks.
+**Advanced Work Assignment** removes manual routing of work and prevents cherry picking tasks.

 **Self Registration** allows contacts to self register via portal by submitting registration request.